Emil Omert: Mediterranean Theater and Romania

 On 23 October 1942, the British Eighth Army launched the Second Battle of El Alamein.
 Preceding this attack, the Luftwaffe had already planned to replace Jagdgeschwader 27 (JG 27—27th Fighter Wing), which had been fighting in North African theater, with JG 77.
 In preparation for this rotation, III.
 Gruppe of JG 77 was moved to Munich on 19 October where it was equipped with the Bf 109 G-2/trop.
 On 23 and 24 October, the Gruppe moved to Bari in southern Italy.
 The Gruppe then relocated to Tobruk Airfield on 26 October.
 The following day, the Gruppe moved to an airfield at Tanyet-Harun.

 On 31 January 1943, Omert claimed two Curtiss P-40 Warhawk fighters near Kebili and El Hamma.
+On 17 February, Omert was awarded the German Cross in Gold (Deutsches Kreuz in Gold).
 On 4 April, Omert claimed a Supermarine Spitfire fighter shot down 10 km northwest of Skhira.
 On 13 July, Omert was shot down and wounded in his Messerschmitt Bf 109 G-6 (Werknummer 18447—factory number) in aerial combat with Lockheed P-38 Lightning fighters resulting in an emergency landing north-northeast of Enna.
 During his convalescence, he was temporarily replaced by Oberleutnant Helmut Hänsel.

 When on 10 March 1944, Major Kurt Ubben, the commander of III.
 Gruppe of JG 77 was transferred, Omert was appointed Gruppenkommandeur (group commander) of III.
 Gruppe.
 At the time, Omert at the time was still with II.
 Gruppe of JG 77 and in consequence, III.
 Gruppe was briefly led by Hauptmann Karl Bresoschek.
 Omert was killed in action on 24 April 1944 after attacking USAAF four engine bombers over Finta Mare, Romania.
 He bailed out of his Bf 109 G-6 (Werknummer 160826) and was then shot and killed by marauding US fighter aircraft while hanging in his parachute.
 Command of III.
 Gruppe was then again given to Bresoschek, and later to Oberleutnant Erhard Niese, before Major Armin Köhler took command on 1 August 1944.